hackerkid/LightOJ-Solutions/README.md

 ###1033 - Generating Palindromes
 Find the LCS of the given string and the reverse string.
 Then subtract the LCS from the actual length of the string.
 Find LCS using DP.

+###1034 - Hit the Light Switches
+Use Kosaraju’s algorithm for finding the connected componenets of the directed Graph.
+In Kosaraju’s algorithm we perform the second DFS in the transpose graph.
+Skipping the creation of transpose graph result in the generation of cconnected componenents instead of the `SCC` which is exactly we want

+###1035 - Intelligent Factorial Factorization
+I don't think you would need any hint for soloving this question.
+Don't try to generate factorial to solve this question.